iamc/OMD-hands-on/OMD-tutorial-en.rst

 Hard disk monitoring with S.M.A.R.T.
 ------------------------------------

-If we are monitoring a physical host we will be interested in monitoring their hard disk health status.
+When monitoring a physical host we will be interested in monitoring their hard disk health status.
 Check_mk does not includes S.M.A.R.T. checking by default, but provides a ``plugin`` that has to be explicitly installed in the remote host.

 The plugin is called ``smart`` and it already is in the OMD server, we just have to copy over to the desired host::